b0494b0494/grpc-sample-minimal/README.md

       - **List**: View all uploaded files with their metadata (filename, size, namespace)
       - **Download**: Download files from storage
       - **Delete**: Remove files from storage and database
+    - Navigate to the **OCR** page to process images and documents:
+      - **Process OCR**: Select an uploaded image file and trigger OCR processing
+      - **List Results**: View all OCR processing results with metadata
+      - **Get Result**: View detailed OCR result for a specific file and engine
+      - **Compare Results**: Compare OCR results from different engines (when multiple engines are available)
     - You can switch between different storage providers:
       - **AWS S3 (Localstack)**: Uses Localstack emulator
       - **Google Cloud Storage (fake-gcs)**: Uses fake-gcs-server emulator